Yeolar/coral-folly/README.md

 Coral-Folly is mainly based on Facebook folly library, but is customized with some extensions.

+The differences between coral-folly and facebook folly are:

+- built with CMake.
+- an extended dynamic class, append DATA type, see dynamic.h
+- some extensions appended, they are put under folly/ext/

 ## Dependencies

 Coral-Folly requires gcc 4.8+ / clang 3.3+ and a version of boost compiled with C++11 support.